Bashir Salihi Magashi: Early life

+Military career

-He started his career as a platoon commander and later became company commander at the historic and elite 6 infantry Battalion (Bn) of the Nigerian Army.
+Magashi started his career as a platoon commander and later became company commander at the historic and elite 6 infantry Battalion (Bn) of the Nigerian Army.
 He was later deployed as adjutant 1st Guards Battalion Bn and later commander of The 4 Guards battalion in Epe Lagos; He was also commander, 93 Mechanized Bn and commander, 192 Mechanized Bn.
 He also served as deputy military secretary (DMS 2) 1984-1985 and (DMS 1) 1985–1987 at the Army Headquarters (AHQ MS A), Cadets Brigade commander in Nigerian Defence Academy 1988-1990 and as the commander, 7 Mechanized Infantry Brigade in Sokoto in 1990.
+He served as the military governor of Sokoto State from August 1990 to January 1992.